MadihaHameed/Web-Technology-using-PHP-My-SQL/README.md

-# Web-Technology-using-PHP-My-SQL
+# Web-Technology-using-PHP-MySQL
-PHP + My SQL
+Unlock your coding potential